 1) Check if there is a USB2 port on your computer or on the USB hub you are using.
-Use the USB2 port, and then flashing should work.
+Connect your phone to the USB2 port for flashing.

 2) If your USB hub has only USB3 ports, then connect the hub to PC with a USB2 cable, and XA2 to the hub with any USB cable ("USB C-type" in the XA2 end).

 3) If there are only USB3 ports available, then this problem can be worked around in the following way on the PC:

 - Force USB3 ports to USB2 mode temporarily (note that the 2nd command below is long - be sure to copy all of it)

 lspci -nn | grep USB | cut -d '[' -f3 | cut -d ']' -f1 | xargs -I@ sudo setpci -H1 -d @ d0.l=0